Propagation of quantum gravity-modified gravitational waves on a classical FLRW spacetime

-In this work we consider GWs as effective perturbation propagating on a classical FLRW cosmological spacetime.
+In this work we consider GWs as effective perturbations propagating on a classical FLRW cosmological spacetime.
 The effective form of such waves is derived by applying the techniques of polymer quantization \cite{Ashtekar:2002sn,Corichi:2007tf,Morales-Tecotl:2016ijb,Tecotl:2015cya,Flores-Gonzalez:2013zuk} to the classical perturbations.
-Such a quantization is a representation of the classical algebra on a Hilbert space that is unitarily inequivalent to the usual Schro\"{o}dinger's representation.
-In it, operators are regularized and are written in a certain exponential form.
-In such theories, the infinitesimal generator corresponding to some of the operators do not exist on the Hilbert space.
+Such a quantization is a representation of the classical algebra on a Hilbert space that is unitarily inequivalent to the usual Schr\"{o}dinger representation.
+In it, operators are regularized and written in a certain exponential form.
+In such theories, the infinitesimal generators corresponding to some of the operators do not exist on the Hilbert space.
 As a consequence, the conjugate variables to those operators only admit finite transformations.
-Thus the dynamics of the theory leads to discretization of the spectrum of the conjugate operators (For more details and some examples of polymer quantization applied to particles and path integral formulation of black holes see \cite{Morales-Tecotl:2016ijb,Tecotl:2015cya,Morales-Tecotl:2018ugi}).
-Polymer quantizations usually come in two ``polarizations''.
-In one polarization one or several configuration variables are regularized, and in the other polarization one or more of the momenta are polymerized.
+Thus, the dynamics of the theory leads to the discretization of the spectrum of the conjugate operators (for more details and some examples of polymer quantization applied to particles and path integral formulation of black holes, see Refs. \cite{garcia2014polymer, garcia2016polymer, Morales-Tecotl:2016ijb,Tecotl:2015cya,Morales-Tecotl:2018ugi}).

-Since the Hamiltonian of our model is time-dependent, we apply a certain method to overcome the challenge of polymerizing such a time-dependent systems.
+Since the Hamiltonian of our model is time-dependent, we apply a certain method to overcome the challenge of polymerizing such time-dependent systems.
 We first write the Hamiltonian of the system in a time-independent form in the extended phase space, polymerize such a time-independent Hamiltonian, and transform it back to the usual phase space, yielding a polymerized time-dependent Hamiltonian.
 In fact we derive two effective Hamiltonians, each corresponding to one of the polarizations of the polymer quantization.
-Using these modified Hamiltonians, we study the effective equations of motion of polymerized GWs and show that i) the form of the waves are modified ii) the speed of the waves depend on their frequencies iii) the quantum effects are amplified by the distance/time the waves travel.
+Using these modified Hamiltonians, we study the effective equations of motion of polymerized GWs and show that i) the form of the waves is modified, ii) the speed of the waves depends on their frequencies, and iii) the quantum effects are amplified by the distance/time the waves travel.